Troubleshoot Bounced Emails

 5. Invalid Addresses

-hard bounce occurs when an e-mail message is returned to the sender because the recipient’s address is invalid.
+A hard bounce occurs when an e-mail message is returned to the sender because the recipient’s address is invalid.
 Spelling and typing mistakes occur frequently which can cause a bounce.
 It is important to document email information accurately.

 6. Sender Reputation